 Karey is an Architectural Historian and Heritage Consultant who completed her Master’s degree in Building History and PhD in Architecture at the University of Cambridge.
 She is also a Fellow of the Royal Historical Society.
 Karey’s diverse background working in academia as well as the historic built environment has furnished her with varied practical skills including building investigation, analysis, measured survey and recording, archival research, palaeography, writing, lecturing and the cataloguing and curating of art collections.

-Prior to joining Caroe Architecture, Karey was a postdoctoral researcher and Assistant Curator of Paintings at Queens’ College, University of Cambridge.
-Her PhD, funded by the Society of Architectural Historians of Great Britain, studied the development of temporary wartime architecture.
-She has worked as a country house archivist, a conservation officer and a historic buildings consultant, conducting conservation area appraisals, local list assessments, and addressing listed building consents.
+Prior to joining Caroe Architecture in 2018, Karey was a Postdoctoral Researcher and Assistant Curator of Paintings at Queens’ College, University of Cambridge.
+Named a PhD Scholar in 2015 by the Society of Architectural Historians of Great Britain, her funded doctoral thesis studied the development of temporary wartime architecture.
+She has worked as a country house archivist, a conservation officer and a historic buildings consultant, conducting conservation area appraisals, local list assessments, and addressing listed building/scheduled monument consents.
 She is widely published on topics ranging from the English country estate to historic doors.